Jbrimbelibap/io868/README.md

 * A new frequency selection menu with 22 choices ranging from 310Mhz to 915Mhz.

 * A way for each page to remember the chosen frequency

+* A new function lo load a custom code to the current page's saved signal from an array defined in main.cpp.
+Not ideal but loading from the serial monitor doesn't work because of speed limitation, and loading from SPIFFS works, but all signals are lost each time you load a file containing the code from platformIO...
+The project should move to LittleFS for this.

 * The menus has been changed slightly, monitor mode is next to frequency to make it easier to use io868 to find the frequency of your remote